openjdk/jdk/doc/hotspot-style.md

 * All source files must have a globally unique basename.
 The build system depends on this uniqueness.

-* Keep the include lines within a section alphabetically sorted.
+* Keep the include lines within a section alphabetically sorted by their lowercase value.

 * Put conditional inclusions (`#if ...`) at the end of the section of HotSpot include lines.
 This also applies to macro-expanded includes of platform